 gay men in Pamucak beach and somel beaches in Cesme,

 center of international tourism in Turkey and is famous for its

-clubs, beaches and fish restaurants.
+night life, fish restaurants and many beaches.
 It is one of Turkey's

 well-known touristy areas with landscapes of cultivated fields

-foreign tourists in comparison to similar summer towns like Bodrum and Marmaris.
+more popular summer destination among Turkish tourists in comparison to similar summer

 You can reach to Cesme from Izmir's main